Why buy season tickets? Check out the complete list of benefits.

 Continuing the ambitious adventure of Part One, which told the stories of the Astor expeditions by land and sea to establish trade routes to the Pacific Northwest, Part Two is about the extraordinary endeavors that lead to the establishment of Astoria, the first permanent United States settlement on the West Coast.
-Special reprise performances of Astoria: Part One will be offered as a special engagement January 13, 14, 16 and 17, and on February 11, 15 and 17.
+Reprise performances of Astoria: Part One will be offered as a special engagement January 13, 14, 16 and 17, and on February 11, 15 and 17.
 Each of the February performances of Part One is paired with a performance of Astoria: Part Two, providing the opportunity to experience the entire adventure in one day.

 A theater is a realm of illusion.
 So is a magic show.
 Playwright Andrew Hinderaker mashes these traditions together with alluring results.
 The Magic Play follows a young magician trying to get through a live show just hours after his partner has left him.
 As the performance progresses, he confronts the fact that the spectacular tricks that impress people on stage don’t serve him as well when it comes to building truthful personal relationships.
 This mesmerizing new play questions the extent to which we must be honest with ourselves in order to be so with those we love.